elastisys/compliantkubernetes-apps/docs/sbom.md

 The Welkin SBOM is located as a JSON file here: [sbom.json](./sbom.json)

-Follows the CycloneDX v1.6 specification (JSON): <https://cyclonedx.org/docs/1.6/json/>
+The SBOM follows the CycloneDX v1.6 specification (JSON): <https://cyclonedx.org/docs/1.6/json/>

 ## Updating charts and SBOM components

-When updating Helm charts, the SBOM should be updated to reflect these changes to keep it up to date.
+When updating Helm charts in this repository, the SBOM should be updated to reflect these changes to keep it up to date.
 There are pre-commit hooks in place to ensure maintainers remembers to update the SBOM.
 The SBOM hooks should include the Chart/SBOM component location which is then used to run the `sbom update` command with.
 To run the command, `GITHUB_TOKEN` environment variable needs to be set, as the command does requests to the GitHub API to retrieve licenses for components.